Regency Desk Marple and Mahogany England 19th Century

 Style: Regency (1811-1830)

-Often enriched with a taste that is increasingly attentive to exotic Turkish, Indian and Egyptian stylistic themes.
+Often enriched with an increasingly attentive taste to exotic Turkish, Indian and Egyptian stylistic themes.

 An elegant Regency mirror

-FineArt: Pair of Blue John Regency mugs, England, first quarter of the 19th century < / a>
+FineArt: Pair of Blue John Regency cups, England, first quarter of the 19th century

-FineArt: Pair of urn vases Blue John Regency, England, first fourth 19th century
+FineArt: Pair of Blue John Regency urn vases, England, first quarter of the 19th century

 Age: 19th Century / 1801 - 1900